Kvitral/money-transfer/README.md

 #### transfer
+*Method*: POST
 *Path*: /getAccounts

 *Entity Type* : JSON

   Parameter | Description
 ------------ | -------------
-from | Id of account
-to | Id of account
-amount | money amount in double currency | currency of transaction
+from | Id of an account from which money will be substracted to | Id of account to which money will be added amount | money amount in double currency | currency of transaction